Yakshit-Khurana/HelpDesk-24X7/README.md

 # HelpDesk-24X7
+Designed a 24/7 Helpdesk Application Frontend with responsive HTML, CSS, and JavaScript, ensuring seamless user interaction.
+Implemented intuitive UI elements for easy navigation and accessibility.
+Prioritized user experience with dynamic content display and efficient communication features.
+Enhanced support accessibility and responsiveness for optimal user satisfaction.

 The design of the website is inspired by Delhi Police Website, Digital India and other government websites.
 ![image](https://github.com/Yakshit-Khurana/HelpDesk-24X7/assets/76546067/a7f76c85-342a-4ad3-9ac5-fe5bcd7a3271)
 Emergency button opens external link containing list of all the emergency contacts